felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 ready to take this challenge of automating organizational learning head-on.
 Writing this book is part of that effort.

-I don't want to give you the wrong impression: I am definitely still not immune to learning anxiety, even after reading {{< n_books >}}
+I don't want to give you the wrong impression: I am still not immune to learning anxiety, even after reading {{< n_books >}}
 books and writing all about my experience.
-Nobody gets used to feeling dumb, and unfortunately the more you learn, the more you realize how little you actually know about everything.
+Nobody gets used to feeling dumb, and unfortunately the more you learn, the more you realize how little you know about everything.
 The good news is that I now feel equipped to tackle this journey.
 I'll never be done learning, and true learning is always an uncomfortable, if not painful process.
 Nevertheless, my learning system allowed me to come across